Breast Reduction Pittsburgh

 It is the goal of plastic surgery to minimize scarring or make scarring as discrete as possible.
 In the case of breast reduction surgery, Dr. Pautler will use one of the following breast reduction methods to reduce scarring:

-- Vertical breast reduction – scars from the plastic surgery are limited to around the areola and an up-and-down scar from the areola to the crease beneath the breast.
+Scars from the plastic surgery are limited to around the areola and an up-and-down scar from the areola to the crease beneath the breast.
 This is also known as the “Lejour or Hall-Findlay mammaplasty”.

-- Wise-pattern breast reduction – this plastic surgery incorporates the scar around the areola, up-and-down from the areola, and underneath in the crease beneath the breast.
+This plastic surgery incorporates the scar around the areola, up-and-down from the areola, and underneath in the crease beneath the breast.

 Breast Reduction Reasons